tareqanwar/cv/README.md

 **Technology Used:** HTML5, CSS3, Bootstrap, JavaScript, and AngularJS.

-User will see random quote from a JSON file when they click "Get Quote" button.
+Users will see random quotes from a JSON file when they click "Get Quote" button.
 They will be able to tweet it directly to their profile.

 Built it for FCC certifications.